strinsberg/hockey-stats/README.md

 More information is available in config file.

 **\#stats** -> Default categories to show when printing results.
-- show == 1  - Print specified categories. (default)
+- show 1  - Print specified categories. (default)
-- show == 0  - Only print the categories specified when running the script.
+- show 0  - Only print the categories specified when running the script.
 - sort player  - The category to sort by.
 Only uses the first argument. (default player)
-- columns pos gp g a pts dif ppp s blk  - The categories to print. (default pos gp g a pts dif ppp s blk) The values must be seperated by a space.
-The desired categories should all be on the same line.
+- columns pos gp g a pts dif ppp s blk  - The categories to print. (default pos gp g a pts dif ppp s blk)

+All arguments should be seperated by a space and listed on the same line.

 **\#fpts** -> Values used for fpts and f/g calculations.
 Defaults: